How do I upgrade my MySQL 5.7 database to MySQL 8?

 Adjust the values for database name, database user, database password, and database server to the new MySQL 8 database.

-In Control Panel, the database server for MySQL 8 is:
+In the Control Panel, the database server for MySQL 8 is:

 mysql80.local:3307